SSamanta/SSRestClient/README.md

 Instruction To add in your project files :

-1. Copy "SSRestClient" folder  and Paster it inside your project folder.
+1. Copy "SSRestClient" folder  and Paste it inside your project folder.
 2. Add "SSRestClient" folder in your project file.
 3. Then start using with upper example.